ENCCS/hpda-python/content/parallel-computing.rst

 Multithreaded I/O
 ^^^^^^^^^^^^^^^^^

-This is how an I/O-bound application might look.
+This is how an I/O-bound application might look:

 .. figure:: img/IOBound.png
    :align: center